The JWST Early Release Science Program for Direct Observations of Exoplanetary Systems III: Aperture Masking Interferometric Observations of the star HIP 65426 at 3.8 um: Data Reduction and Extraction of Fourier Observables

 Once the processed image was obtained, the Fourier observables were calculated from the Fourier transform of the image (the power spectrum is shown in the right panel of Figure \ref{fig:ImagePS}).
 First, the complex visibilities were calculated which comprise the amplitudes and phases associated with the unique mask baselines.
 This was followed by the calculation of squared visibilities, which are the powers (amplitudes squared) associated with each of the unique mask baselines.
 Next, the closure phases were computed, which are the sums of phases for baselines forming a triangle.

 After the calculation of the above, the observations were calibrated.
 Calibrating the observations for the science target (HIP\,65426) was explored by calibrating it separately with each of the calibrator stars HD\,115842 and HD\,116084 respectively, in addition to calibrating it with both the calibrator stars together.
 It was found that using HD\,116084 solely to calibrate the science target yielded the best results in terms of reaching the deepest contrast ($\Delta m_{F380M}{\sim}7.8$, see third column of the top panel of Figure \ref{fig:ChiSqMap}).
-The two likely reasons for this are that this observation had more similar charge migration properties to HIP 65426, and used a larger number of groups (three, as opposed to two for HD\,115852).
+The two likely reasons for this are that (1) this observation had more similar charge migration properties to HIP 65426 (see Section \ref{ssec:discrepancy}), and (2) used a larger number of groups (three, as opposed to two for HD\,115852).
 Both of these characteristics result in better minimization of PSF artefacts and detector systematics during data reduction and subsequent AMI calibration, making for a better calibrated dataset \citep{sallum_subm}.
-Hence, only HD\,116084 was used for the calibration for the analysis in this paper.
+Hence, only HD\,116084 was used for the calibration and the subsequent analysis in this paper.

 The calibration was done by (1) dividing the squared visibilities of the target by those of the calibrator and, (2) subtracting the closure phases of the calibrator from the target closure phases (see Figure \ref{fig:ChiSqMap}).
 As described in \citet{sallum_subm}, we calculate both statistical error bars and systematic error bars for the closure phases and squared visibilities.
-We calculate statistical error bars by measuring the standard deviation of each quantity across all integrations.
+We calculate statistical error bars by measuring the standard deviation of each quantity across all calibrated integrations.
 However, these are significantly smaller than the residual calibration errors in the data.
 We thus also estimate systematic error bars by measuring the standard deviation of the closure phases and squared visibilities across the triangles and baselines, respectively.
+All the stars (namely, the target HIP\,65426 and the calibrators HD\,115842 and HD\,116084) were found to have no systematic variation of visibility with baseline length and hence were unresolved.